protoman92/chatbot-engine/README.md

 const redisClient = createRedisClient({
   host: process.env.REDIS_HOST,
   port: parseInt(process.env.REDIS_PORT || "", undefined),
-  url: process.env.REDIS_URL
+  url: process.env.REDIS_URL,
 });

 const fbContextDAO = createRedisContextDAO(redisClient, "facebook");
 const tlContextDAO = createRedisContextDAO(redisClient, "telegram");
 ```

-### Set up the platform communicator
+### Set up the platform client

-Platform communicators are HTTP communicators that serve specific platforms.
-It requires a base communicator that supports basic HTTP verbs (such as one supported by axios).
+Platform clients are HTTP clients that serve specific platforms.
+It requires a base client that supports basic HTTP verbs (such as one supported by axios).

 They are capable of (but not restricted to):